joryanick/Obfuscator-Executive/README.md

 ## Support This Project

-Visit [Pricing](https://obfuscator-executive.com/#pricing) to support future development with a permanent license purchase.
+Visit our [Pricing page](https://obfuscator-executive.com/#pricing) to support future development with a permanent license purchase.
 Alternatively, you can
 <br><br>
 <a href='https://ko-fi.com/jorymakes' target='_blank'><img height='40' style='border:0px;height:40px;' src='https://az743702.vo.msecnd.net/cdn/kofi3.png?v=0' border='0' alt='Buy Me a Coffee at ko-fi.com'/></a>

 ## CHANGE LOG
-See release notes on our [GitHub Releases](https://github.com/joryanick/Obfuscator-Executive/releases) page.
+See release notes on our [Changelog page](https://obfuscator-executive.com/#changelog).

 ## DOWNLOAD / INSTALL
-See the [GitHub Releases page](https://github.com/joryanick/Obfuscator-Executive/releases) for updates and downloads.
+The latest installer and updates are available from our [Download page](https://obfuscator-executive.com/#download).

 ## BUG REPORTS / FEATURE REQUESTS / SUPPORT
-Report issues at https://github.com/joryanick/Obfuscator-Executive/issues, providing a clear description along with steps to reproduce the issue.
+The [Issues page](https://github.com/joryanick/Obfuscator-Executive/issues) may be used for these needs.
+Ehen reporting a bug, please provide a clear description along with steps to reproduce the issue.
+Your feedback is greatly appreciated.

 ## Project Website
-Visit [Obfuscator Executive](https://obfuscator-executive.com) for more information and product news.
+Visit the [Obfuscator Executive website](https://obfuscator-executive.com) for more information and product news.

 ### Thank you for visiting Obfuscator Executive on Github.